23-MDDN342/randomised-collection-panwung/README.md

 17/04
 The shadow is back, this time it renders correctly.
 The rest of the transformation code is complete; pieces now dislay appropriatly when scaled or rotated (this has the effect of the pieces appearing 3D, as there is a way to "change" perspective).
 As the blackjack code has not been finished, there is currently a very primitive competing code where the player and dealer simply compare their hands to see which one is bigger.
 Some primitive faces were added also, one for winning and losing.

+18/04
+Added new mouth type shock, which happens when a competitor goes bust.
+X eyes still need to be added for this game outcome.
+A simple AI representing the player's moves have been added, as well as multiple end game states (WIN, LOSE, BUST, DRAW, BLACKJACK).
+The colours have also been updated; red is the player and black is the dealer.
+Some temporary colours have been added for the DRAW state (grey) and the BLACKJACK state (gold).